|Monday, April 21, 2014||Search Our Site|

-  PHOTO: Bill Blaser
+PHOTO: Bill Blazar

 Minnesota would retain a sizeable budget surplus even if legislators, during their upcoming session, eliminate the business-to-business (B2B) taxes they approved in 2013, a top Minnesota Chamber of Commerce executive said in Duluth Tuesday.

-With a $1 billion projected surplus, the state would lose about $300 million in revenue by dropping the B2B tax, said Bill Blaser, Minnesota Chamber senior vice president for public affairs and business.
+With a $1 billion projected surplus, the state would lose about $300 million in revenue by dropping the B2B tax, said Bill Blazar, Minnesota Chamber senior vice president for public affairs and business.
 Eliminating that tax, he said, is the group’s top priority during the upcoming legislative session.

 The tax is applied in three ways.
 It’s charged on labor for repair and maintenance services, on equipment purchased by telecommunications providers and, beginning April 1, on leased warehousing space.
 That’s of particularly interest in port cities such as Duluth because it will affect bulk commodities such as iron ore.